Twitter to stop accepting political ads

 Dorsey also offered some details on the company's thought process, noting that it considered only eliminating ads from candidates but felt that left open loopholes for issue-based ads.

-Dorsey said the policy would be published on Nov.
+Dorsey did not clarify how the company would determine what constituted a political or an issue ad, but said the full policy would be published on Nov.
 15 and include some exceptions, such as ads in support of voter registration.
 The policy will go into effect on Nov.
 22.

+Dorsey’s announcement appeared to directly address concerns from conservative activist groups that limiting the purchase of targeted political ads on social networks amounts to censorship or a restriction on free speech.